JElchison/crypto-lab/README.md

 you@local-machine:~$ tar zcvf crypto-lab/student-dist.tgz -C crypto-lab/student-dist/ .
 ```

-**7. Distribute student-dist.tgz and your chosen passphrase to every student**
+**8. Distribute student-dist.tgz and your chosen passphrase to every student**

+Consider hosting on Dropbox and share a shortened URL.
+Do **not** post publicly.

 # Instructions for Students